saleyn/erlexec/README.md

 * Link Erlang processes to OS processes (via intermediate Erlang Pids that are linked to an associated OS process).
 * Monitor termination of OS processes.
-* Execute OS processes synchronously and asynchronously.
 * Perform proper cleanup of OS processes at port program termination time.
+* Kill processes belonging to an OS process group at process exit.
 * Communicate with an OS process via its STDIN.
 * Redirect STDOUT and STDERR of an OS process to a file, erlang process, or a custom function.
   When redirected to a file, the file can be open in append/truncate mode, and given creation